 The practice of creating backups of the important files is always considered as a good idea, as you never know when you may need them.
 However, the activity is ignored by many users.
 Statistics reveal that less than 5% of PC consumers use Windows Backup.
 In an attempt to change this habit, Windows 8 has come up with a new feature known as File History.

 File History is a backup application that continuously protects your files stored in Libraries, Desktop, Favorites, and Contacts folders.
 The program has been specifically designed to protect personal files only and therefore does not back up OS files or applications.
 The new feature is believed to be more powerful than Windows Backup and Restore found in Windows 7.
 When turned on, it periodically checks the file system for changed files and copies them to other locations, if found.

-Set up and use File History in Windows 10/8
+Enable and setup File History backup in Windows 10

 - Before you begin, you will have to set up a drive to save files to.
 It’s advisable to use an external drive or network location as a repository to protect your files against a crash or other PC problem.

 - Next, you need to set up File History.
 How?
 Open File History control panel applet, connect an external drive, refresh the page, and then tap or click Turn on.